mori-dev100/amazon-deployment/README.md

-# Azure deployment what-If denoiser
+# Azure deployment what-if denoiser

 This tool helps reduce false positive predictions in the result of `az deployment what-if` (ARM, Bicep) by filtering out unnecessary changes.